torvalds/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

     * - flags
       - 0

-Undocumented in the V4L specification, in Linux 2.3 the ``VIDIOCGVBIFMT`` and ``VIDIOCSVBIFMT`` ioctls using struct ``vbi_format`` were added to determine the VBI image parameters.
+Undocumented in the V4L specification, in GNU/Linux 2.3 the
+``VIDIOCGVBIFMT`` and ``VIDIOCSVBIFMT`` ioctls using struct ``vbi_format`` were added to determine the VBI image parameters.
 These ioctls are only partially compatible with the V4L2 VBI